Hamagistral/OnlineRetail-DataEng/README.md

 The end-to-end data pipeline includes the next steps:

-- Downloading, processing and uploading of the initial dataset to a Data Lake *(GCP Storage Bucket)*
+- Downloading, processing, and uploading the initial dataset to a Data Lake *(GCP Storage Bucket)*
 - Moving the data from the lake to a Data Warehouse *(GCP BigQuery)*
 - Transforming the data in the Data Warehouse and preparing it for the dashboard *(dbt)*
 - Checking the quality of the data in the Data Warehouse *(Soda)*